LucaMalavolta/PyORBIT/README.md

   Note that ```f = o + mA``` where _mA_ is the mean anomaly at the epoch of reference  ```Tref``` (to be introduced later)
 * ```Boundaries```: if not otherwise specified, an uninformative prior within the specified boundaries is chosen.
 Since _P_ and _K_ are explored in the logarithmic space, their lower limits must be always greater than zero.  _P_ is in days, _K_ in meter/second,  all the angles are in radians except _i_ which is in degrees.

 * ```Fixed```: use this keyword to fix a parameter to a given value.
-This is useful if a parameter cannot be contrained by the data.
+This is useful if a parameter cannot be constrained by the data.

 * ```Priors```: use this keyword to specify a prior on a variable.
 The selected function for the  probability distribution must be followed by the appropriate numbers of parameters, which depend in the implementation of such function.
 Right known only ```Gaussian``` and ```Uniform``` function have been implemented.